Today and tomorrow.

 A Second Way

-Essentially, I think this model offers you three vantage points from which to view your life that are worth considering:
+Essentially, this model suggests that you can usefully construct for yourself three distinct vantage points from which to view the people and events in your life:

-The Second Circle of Awareness.
-This circle is the part of our unconscious mind that houses our personal adaptation of our culture’s worldview.
-This highlights the habitual modes of thinking that you use every day to perceive, interpret and respond to the world that’s outside yourself..
-It’s in this circle where you can usefully wonder about when, where, and how your implicit, long-standing modes of thinking can into being and whether they’re keeping you from understanding and effectively responding to those aspects of your life that, over and over again, are creating the most confusing, problematic, and threatening issues in your life.
-This circle is the doorway through which you can walk if and when you become interested in asking yourself, “What is it that's hanging off the edges of my consciousness that’s so powerful, yet so indecipherable, troublesome, and/or scary that I never take the time to explore it?"
+The Second Circle of Awareness: This circle highlights the part of your unconscious mind that senses the people and events active in society that you’re aware of, but ignore.
+This circle points towards the habitual modes of thinking you learned at work and in your local community.
+It points to the belief systems and cognitive biases that you and your friends use every day to perceive, interpret and respond to the larger world that you’re living in, the city, state and nation that are “yours.”
+This Second Circle is the “place” where you can usefully wonder about when, where, and how your implicit, long-standing modes of thinking came into being, and whether these societal modes of thinking and feeling are keeping you from understanding and effectively responding to those aspects of your life that, over and over again, are creating the most confusing problems and threatening issues in your life.
+This circle is the doorway through which you can walk, if and when you become interested in asking yourself, “What is it that's hanging off the edges of my consciousness that’s so powerful, yet so indecipherable, troublesome, and/or scary that I never take the time to explore it?"

-The Third Circle of Awareness: This circle is the arena in which those of us who are willing to go really deep can examine the indecipherable, troublesome, or scary phenomena active in the world around us for the implications that they hold for us, our families, and our future lives.
-Here, the question to ask yourself is, "What or who are the distant conflicts, promethean individuals, and/or radically different paradigms that are active right now on the fringes of my consciousness that are worth learning more about?
-Once found, the question this Third Circle of Awareness & Concern asks is, "What do I need to do to bring forward at least some of the disruptive, challenging people, places, and innovations that I'm usually only implicitly aware of, to see what they might be saying to me about these phenomena that I ought to be more concerned about?"
+The Third Circle of Awareness: This circle highlights the “unthought knows” of all our lives.
+These unthought knows are the indecipherable, troublesome, or scary people and events active around the world that we barely sense but don’t, can’t, or won’t pause to take notice of.
+The Third Circle is that part of our unconscious that holds the issues and phenomena that carry long-distant implications for us, our families, and our future lives that we’re not yet ready to even acknowledge.
+This is the portion of our lives that light up when we ask ourselves, "What or who are the distant conflicts, promethean individuals, and/or radically different paradigms that right now are active on the fringes of my consciousness that are worth learning more about?
+Or a question like, "What do I need to do to bring forward at least some of the disruptive, challenging people, places, and innovations that I'm now only implicitly aware of so I can see what these issues and concerns might be saying to me about phenomena I ought to be more concerned about?"

 Comprehending 21st Century Realities